South Greenland Adventure

 Detailed itinerary

-Today you will be flying from Reykjavik or Copenhagen to Narsarsuaq.
+Today you will be flying from Keflavik or Copenhagen to Narsarsuaq.
 Our adventure guide will welcome you at the airport and take you by RIB boat through Tunulliarfik Fjord, usually covered by icebergs, to Qassiarsuk.
 We take a walk through the village visiting Brattahlið.
 Here Eric the Red settled in 985 at the start of the colonisation.
 We will visit the original ruins and a replica of the original chapel and longhouse.

 Accommodation in Hostel